trynova/website/pages/blog/data-oriented-view.md

 The ECMAScript specification contains many purpose-built exotic objects that have very limited and very specific usages.
 One of them is the `DataView` builtin constructor which is meant for mixed-size reads and writes into the binary data contained in an `ArrayBuffer`.
-Recently, Nova has been added the `ArrayBuffer` constructor and now it is time to add `DataView` to enable useful interaction with them.
+Recently, Nova added the `ArrayBuffer` constructor and now it is time to add `DataView` to enable useful interaction with them.